A Guide to Wills in the UK

 You may also have possessions that may not have financial value, but are sentimental to you and could still be left to a loved one in your will.
 Therefore, whilst you may not own a property or have significant savings, you could have other belongings that can be passed on to family or friends.

 When to write a will in the UK

 Many people are unsure when they need to have a will and perhaps feel they are too young, but this isn’t something that you should put off.

 You must be at least 18 years of age to make a will, unless you are a soldier on active duty, or sailor at sea - in which case, you can be any age.

-There is no maximum age limit for making a will, but you must be of ‘sound testamentary capacity’.
-This means that you must be mentally capable of understanding what you are doing, and the implications of the same.
+There is no maximum age limit for making a will, but you must be of ‘sound testamentary capacity’, which means that you must be mentally capable of understanding what you are doing when writing one.

-It is also important to make a will at certain milestones in your life, such as when you have a child, so that you can appoint a legal guardian.
-Getting married also invalidates any previous wills that has been made, therefore it is important to renew your will in that instance.
-In the event of divorce or if you become separated from your spouse, a new will needs to be made.
+It is, however, particularly important to make a will or update your existing one at certain milestones in your life, such as when you have a child, so that you can appoint a legal guardian.
+Getting married also invalidates any previous wills that have been made, therefore it is important to renew your will in that instance.
+In the event of divorce or if you become separated from your spouse, a new will must be made.